 So how can you avoid scalp issues?
 Showing your scalp some extra love isn’t complicated, according to the trichology experts.

 It starts with using scalp friendly products daily, such as the right shampoo and conditioner for your specific scalp and hair conditions or soothing leave-on treatments like the Oribe one.
 “If you know you are prone to dandruff, using a salicylic acid-based shampoo is helpful to stop the redness and itchiness,” James explains.
 If your scalp is dry, look for products that “add moisture, suppleness and nourishment to the scalp and hair,” she says.
 For scalps that tend to get oily quickly (or if you notice blocked follicles, similar to blackheads), Yates recommends using a clarifying shampoo to massage the scalp “for a full five minutes” in the shower.

-On top of your daily care, there are a lot of scalp “detox” products out there, which can be useful but don’t need to become part of your daily routine.
+On top of your daily care, there are a lot of scalp “detox” products out there, which can be useful to add to your weekly routine like Sunday Riley’s Clean Rinse Clarifying Scalp Serum.
 James recommends doing a detox treatment twice a week if you are having scalp issues (if not, you can roll it back to once a month) “to help with the balance of nutrients, hygiene, repairing damaged skin tissue, and in restoring needed moisture on the scalp,” she says.

 1. Instant Scalp Soother

 “To prevent your scalp from getting ‘tight,’ try using a soft brush to help stimulate and gently massage the scalp,” Yates says.
 She loves the hand-crafted natural bristle brushes from Raincry.
 “The flexible cushion of natural bristles gently massages the scalp and move the scalp’s natural oils from the roots to the mid-lengths and ends.”
 Just don’t brush too hard, she says.
 “Think gentle sweeps vs. rough and aggressive.”